What is Lifestyle Inflation?

-Salary Finance a lending institution in the UK recently produced a report which found that people fall into 5 categories in the workplace as outlined on the graph below.
-These 5 categories are Strugglers, Copers, Builders, Planners, and Prosperers with Struggler obviously being the worst category to find oneself in and Prosperer being the best.
-Now, here is where it becomes interesting, what they found is that all the 5 categories understand the importance of saving and having a good budget.
+Salary Finance, a lending institution in the UK, recently produced a report which found that people fall into five categories in the workplace, as outlined in the graph below.
+These five categories are Strugglers, Copers, Builders, Planners, and Prosperers, with Struggler obviously being the worst category to find oneself in and Prosperer being the best.
+Now, here is where it becomes interesting.
+What they found is that all the five categories understand the importance of saving and having a reasonable budget.
 Check out the graph below.

 What differentiates a financial Prosperer from a financial Struggler is their capacity to enforce and stick to a budget.
-Salary Finance found that only two of the categories financial Planners and Prosperers have built the discipline required to save instead of making impulse purchases.
+Salary Finance found that only two of the categories, financial Planners and Prosperers, have built the discipline required to save instead of making impulse purchases.
 So stick to your budget as much as possible!

 2. Automate savings

-Challenging the status quo in your spending and embracing gratitude can help shift your perspective, to ultimately a happier and more disciplined consumer.
-Often lifestyle inflation creeps up as one small spending choice is added to another and before you know it you have accumulated a whole host of unnecessary expenses which often add little to your overall wellbeing.
-If it’s not an essential item, just pause and reflect before buying it.
+Challenging the status quo in your spending and embracing gratitude can help shift your perspective to ultimately a happier and more disciplined consumer.
+So often, lifestyle inflation creeps up as one small spending choice is added to another, and before you know it, you have accumulated a whole host of unnecessary expenses, which often add little to your overall wellbeing.
+If it’s not an essential item, just pause and reflect before you spend money on it.

-Small lifestyle upgrades can be justified when your salary increases but you don’t need to spend all your extra monthly income, in fact you should avoid doing so.
-A salary increase should mean an extra saving increase and by increasing the monthly automated amount you will ensure that as you earn more, your savings work more for you too.
+Small lifestyle upgrades can be justified when your income increases, but you don’t need to spend all your extra money.
+In fact, you should avoid doing so.
+A pay raise should mean an extra saving increase, and by increasing the monthly automated amount, you will ensure that as you earn more money, your savings work more for you too.

 5. Set a splurge budget

 Bestselling author Jordan Peterson has a chapter in his book “Treat Yourself Like Someone You Are Responsible For Helping” and his advice definitely rings true here.
-You can’t be a tyrant to yourself it’s not sustainable, decide how much to give yourself for purely fun stuff each month or each time you receive a raise or a bonus.
-Then stick to it and squirrel the rest of the money away to build wealth and achieve your long-term financial objectives.
+You can’t be a tyrant to yourself.
+It’s not sustainable.
+Decide how much to give yourself for purely fun stuff each month or each time you receive a raise or a bonus.
+Then stick to it and squirrel the rest of the money away to build wealth and achieve your long-term financial goals.

 6. Upgrade areas of your life gradually

-If your income receives a boost it might be tempting to buy a property, upgrade your wardrobe and buy a membership to a more expensive gym all at once but it’s not a good idea.
+If your income receives a boost, it might be tempting to buy a property, upgrade your wardrobe and buy a membership to a more expensive gym all at once, but it’s not a good idea.
 Introduce lifestyle upgrades gradually to test the new budgetary waters and ensure that you aren’t overcommitting on monthly expenses.
 Monitoring how your spending increases as your income increases is the key to achieving financial independence.

 7. Find your lifestyle tribe

 Feeling the need to ‘keep up with the Joneses’ is stressful and a deeply unsatisfying way to live.
-Surround yourself with friends whose lifestyle goals are aligned with yours and who won’t constantly be tempting you to overstretch yourself and derail your long-term financial plan.
+Surround yourself with friends whose lifestyle goals and personal finances are aligned with yours and who won’t constantly be tempting you to overstretch yourself and derail your long-term financial goals.

 That means saying no to certain things in your life.
 Yes, many of us desire wholeness & completion across the various areas of our life, but at what cost?
-Even the most reasonable version of yourself would acknowledge that buying things you can’t really afford, will not serve you well in the long-term.
-And if you do plan on making a large purchase, such as putting a down payment on a house or a brand new car, my only question would be have you sat down and worked out the numbers, people buy on emotion of course but big financial decisions should be broken down and rationalised before you make the final decision to buy.
+Even the most reasonable version of yourself would acknowledge that buying things you can’t really afford will not serve you well in the long term.
+And if you do plan on making a large purchase, such as putting a down payment on a house or a brand new car, my only question would be, have you sat down and worked out the numbers?
+People buy on emotion, of course, but big financial decisions should be broken down and rationalised before you make the final decision to buy.
 Impulse purchases are not always worth the credit card debt you will be forced to pay off.

 Successful financial planning is all about balance

-Lifestyle inflation involves choosing instant gratification over, achieving long term goals.
+Lifestyle inflation involves choosing instant gratification over achieving long term goals.
 If you decide to satisfy your every whim in the present at the expense of saving for the future, you are sacrificing your long-term financial stability.
 The key is to strike a balance and afford yourself certain luxuries and treats while also saving for the future and ensuring that your savings rate increases proportionally as you earn more money.
 Actively combatting lifestyle creep will allow you to reach your long-term goals, like retiring at a young age and accumulating a saving amount that covers a range of other financial goals, including having a sufficient rainy day fund and an inclusive health care plan.